luiul/statistics-meets-logistics/README.md

 [Gradient descent](https://en.wikipedia.org/wiki/Gradient_descent)

-## Coding Simple Linear Regression with Python
+## 10.5.
+Coding Simple Linear Regression with Python

 In this section we code a simple linear regression with Python.
 Afterwards, we start considering performance evaluation and multivariate regression > how can we improve linear regression.

 We limit our example one feature X > x is a vector.
 We will create a best-fit line to map out a linear relationship between total advertising spend and resulting sales.

-# 📚 Scikit-learn
+# 11. Scikit-learn 📚

 NumPy has some built-in capabilities for simple linear regression, but when it comes to more complex models, we'll use **Scikit-Learn (sklearn)**.